Economy of Nazi Germany: Preparations for war

 In July 1937, the Reichswerke Hermann Göring was established as a new industrial conglomerate to extract and process domestic iron ores from Salzgitter, as the first step in a general effort to increase German steel production in preparation for war.
 It produced steel from low grade iron at rates unprofitable to other steel companies.
+The Nazis had originally tried to persuade the steel industry of the Ruhr to use low-grade domestic ore instead of the high-grade ore imported from Sweden, in order to reduce Germany's reliance on imported raw materials.
+However, business leaders in the steel industry rejected this plan, so the Reichswerke Hermann Göring was created instead, to begin steel production in a new location.
+The American engineering firm Brassert was contracted to design and build the first new plant, and construction began in 1938.
+Brassert and the Nazi Party envisioned this as a project to build the largest steel works in the world, but that goal was never fully achieved.
 At first, the Reichswerke began as one of the smaller German iron and steel corporations, but it was able to expand rapidly after the German annexation of Austria in 1938, by acquiring large sections of Austrian heavy industry ranging from raw material production, to armaments manufacture, to sales and distribution.
 A number of the Austrian firms acquired by the Reichswerke had owned stock in smaller foreign businesses as well, so the Reichswerke became the owner or co-owner of various coal, iron, and steel companies across Central Europe even before the outbreak of war.
 In spite of this, production of iron and steel continued to fall short of the demands of the growing military buildup, so "it became people's patriotic duty to surrender any old or unused metal objects to the authorities", and scrap metal was also collected from factories, churches, and cemeteries.
 The German occupation of Czechoslovakia in 1938-39 enabled the Reichswerke to undergo another major expansion immediately prior to the war, by acquiring shares in Czech coal mines, armaments firms, and iron and steel manufacturers.
 Initially these were not necessarily majority shares, as French and British shareholders also held significant stock in Czech companies, and the Reichswerke had to negotiate with them until war was declared.
 Later, during the war, the Reichswerke would expand by incorporating over 500 companies in key German industries and much of the heavy industry of occupied nations, including between 50 and 60 per cent of Czech heavy industries and slightly less in Austria.
 By the end of 1941, the Reichswerke had become the largest company in Europe, after absorbing most of the industry captured by Germany from the Soviet Union.
+While being under German control, the Reichswerke had the great majority of its assets and workforce located outside of Germany, since it had grown largely by absorbing non-German companies from conquered territories before and during the war.
+70 per cent of its net assets and 76.5 per cent of its workforce were outside of the Reich by 1943, and even those inside the Reich were mainly in Austria and the Sudetenland, not within the borders of pre-1938 Germany.